Benefits of Work Study

 - Better time management skills.
 Student employees learn how to organize their schedules and plan how to divide their time between work, classes and different activities.

 - Positive references.
 Good working relationships with staff members can lead to excellent letters of recommendation or references for future jobs and continuing education.

 Work Study Eligibility

 The MU Office of Student Financial Aid is responsible for the initial awarding of Federal Work-Study to eligible students.
 This opportunity is awarded to students who:

 - Demonstrate financial need

 - Filed the Free Application for Federal Student Aid (FAFSA) by the Mizzou priority deadline

 - Indicated an interest in part-time work on the FAFSA

 - Are enrolled in at least half-time status

-- Submit all required documents listed in the myZou To Do List
+- Submitted all required documents listed in the student’s myZou To Do list

 After selecting a Federal Work-Study position, students may be required to interview with that corresponding department.
 Selecting a position does not guarantee the student will be hired for that position.

 If you have been selected for verification and the Financial Aid Office has not completed the verification process or has not received all necessary documents, you will receive a “File Incomplete” message when you try to select a position.